Challenge

 Purpose

-Design a tailored solution to improve the learning experience for intermediate-advanced Chinese language learners.
+Design a tailored solution to improve the learning experience for intermediate-advanced Mandarin learners.

 Team